Mission Mangal FIRST REVIEW Out!

 Good News For Akki Fans

 A member of Censor Board, Umair Sandhu writes, "BREAKING NEWS : #MissionMangal Passed Censor Test in #India & Response is TERRIFIC !
-Got Standing Ovation Response at Censor Office👍💥"
+Got Standing Ovation Response at Censor Office👍💥." (sic)

-How's The Advance Booking Of The Film?
+How's The Advance Booking For The Film?

-Trade analyst Sumit Kadel writes that the advance booking of Mission Mangal is absolutely brilliant and the film is expected to open on a good note!
+Trade analyst Sumit Kadel writes that the advance booking for Mission Mangal is absolutely brilliant and the film is expected to open on a good note!

 'Clash Of Titans'